NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

     cd ethstats-network-server/docker/lite-mode/memory-persistence
     ```

-1. Update the `docker-compose.yml` file to your Pantheon [chain ID](../Configuring-Pantheon/NetworkID-And-ChainID.md):
+1. Update the `docker-compose.yml` file to your Pantheon [network ID](../Configuring-Pantheon/NetworkID-And-ChainID.md):

     ```yaml
      - NETWORK_ID=2018
      - NETWORK_NAME=mynetwork
     ```

-    !!! warning
+    !!! note
-        In this example we are using the `dev` Pantheon network with a chain ID of `2018`.
+        In this example we are using the `dev` Pantheon network with a network ID of `2018`.
-        Variable name here is `NETWORK_ID` as many network have similar network and chain ids
-        but the value has to be the Pantheon node Chain ID here.

 1. Start the server using Docker compose: